Copyright 2005 Rick Harrison

 Francis Crick, the co-discoverer (with James Watson) of the double helix molecular structure of DNA, and chemist Leslie Orgel hypothesized in their book, Life Itself, that extraterrestrial intelligence was the source of Earth’s life, if only in intentionally disseminating microorganisms in our direction.
 (See Astrobiology's Web site at http://www.astrobio.net/topic/origins/origin-and-evolution-of-life/francis-crick-remembered/) One of our most distinguished scientists, Alan Guth, has proposed the possibility of super-advanced civilizations designing whole “baby” universes.
-Neither of these theories was dismissed as nonscientific merely because ET was involved as the originator of life on a given planet or because one or more of the authors might have had an ideological motivation for proposing the theory (Crick was an atheist).
+Neither of these theories was dismissed as nonscientific merely because ET was involved as the originator of life on Earth or another planet, or because one or more of the authors might have had an ideological motivation for proposing the theory (Crick was an atheist).

 The possibility that some extraterrestrial civilizations may be scientifically advanced far beyond our level has been admitted since the 1960s!
 Famous astronomer Frank Drake, the father of SETI, estimates there are 50,000 detectable intelligent civilizations in the Milky Way galaxy alone (despite the fact that we don’t seem to be looking there with all available methods).
-This clearly implies that the ET-as-designer-of-life hypothesis is both rational and scientific in principle, which entails that ID theory is a proper scientific theory as well.
+This clearly implies that the ET-as-designer-of-life hypothesis is both rational and scientific in principle.
+This entails that ID theory in its most general and generic form (minus any religious elements) is a proper scientific theory as well.

 The Astrobiology Magazine article, “Francis Crick Remembered,” makes an interesting observation: “Crick and Orgel wrote in their book Life Itself, ‘an honest man, armed with all the knowledge available to us now, could only state that in some sense, the origin of life appears at the moment to be almost a miracle, so many are the conditions which would have had to have been satisfied to get it going.’ ”